 This is not just a photography tip.
 We know the point of this list of suggestions is to get clicks, but really, we want you to have a home you are proud to show others.
 Natural light does show up the best features of your home in a photograph (and the dust too, just to be clear) but it also makes a home more enjoyable to live in.
 When you are planning your rooms think carefully about where the natural light is coming from and how you can make the most of this in your house.

 Here is a tip we were once told, which made us roll our eyes because it seems so obvious: if you put a mirror on the wall opposite a window that gets light most of the day, then the mirror will reflect more of this natural light into the room.
 It is will also make the room feel bigger too, as the illusion of the room reflected in the mirror gives a sense of space.
 Small things like this make us happy – and we think it will make your home ready for Instagram too!

 If your room is particularly dark, then you need to think about how you can keep the window area open.
 Avoid putting dark, heavy curtains in places with little natural light.
-Even when open, these curtains will create a sense of shadow in the room.
+Even when open, these curtains will create a sense of shadow in the room, blinds are a much better option instead.
 Also, it is a good idea to keep the taller furniture away from the windows, where the sunlight will come in and cast shadows.